 Also, the original sanctions order stated that other penalties existed for evidence preservation failures.
 Also, this includes whether spoliation occurred or not.
 The Court spent a great effort in sorting out the claim.
 And the fact that there was not a legal hold issue or measures taken to protect E.S.I.

 But this was avoidable if there had been a legal hold.
 State National v.
 County of Camden shows the need for litigants to preserve adequately.
 The County learned its lesson.

-So maybe, just maybe, Jersey leads the way, and California can learn from this?
+So maybe, just maybe, Jersey leads the way, and California can learn from this.
 Only time will tell.
-Of course, in California, there are "issue, terminating and evidence sanctions," which we will discuss later.
+Of course, California has “issue, terminating and evidence sanctions,” which we will discuss later.
 In any event, discovery sanctions are not damages awarded for spoliation.
-Suffice it to say; a terminating sanction could gut a defendant's defense.
-And with the right jury, it could almost be like winning a tort claim for spoliation, in my opinion.
-One must see the forest through the trees and be creative, but great advocates do just that!
-We report, you decide.
+Suffice it to say a terminating sanction could gut a defendant’s defense.
+And with the right jury, it could almost be like winning a tort claim for spoliation.